MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first ever computer bug was an actual bug?
-While working on the Mark II computer in 1947, engineers from Harvard University discovered a moth that had short-circuited the computer.
-The moth was taped into their logbook and the term 'debugging' was born, referring to the process of removing errors from code.
+Did you know that the first computer programmer was a woman?
+Ada Lovelace, daughter of poet Lord Byron, received instruction from Charles Babbage on his early mechanical general-purpose computer, the Analytical Engine.
+She is recognized for writing the world's first algorithm for such a machine.
+So in effect, the roots of programming are entwined with those of poetry!